 Disconnection of service will not exempt the customer from payment of overdue amounts.
-Such overdue amounts shall become payable prior to re-connection of service unless the Manager, Customer Service or his/her designate specifically authorizes re-connection.
+Such overdue amounts shall become payable prior to re-connection of service.

-Notice of Disconnection for Unauthorized Use of Energy
+Disconnection for Unauthorized Use of Energy

-If a customer is suspected of unauthorized use of energy either by tampering with metering equipment or by altering the electrical connections to bypass the meter, EPLC or its agent may notify the Police, Measurements Canada, the Electrical Safety Authority and the appropriate Retailer of the location affected.
+If a Customer is suspected of unauthorized use of energy either by tampering with metering equipment or by altering the electrical connections to bypass the meter, EPLC or its agent may notify the Police, Measurements Canada, the Electrical Safety Authority, and the appropriate Retailer of the location affected.
 Subsequent to an investigation and determination by EPLC or its agent that the location is using energy without authorization, EPLC or its agent will disconnect the service immediately.
 To have the service reconnected to the location, the customer or consumer requesting reconnection is responsible for settling with EPLC for unauthorized energy use, time spent finding the location, disconnection (including assisting the appropriate authority), inspection, repair costs, and any appropriate deposit.